dlynes12/Fishtank/Assignment1/codesmells.md

 ============================================================

-## Code Smell 5: [Write the code smell name]
+## Code Smell 5: Long Method

-### Code Smell Category: [Write the code smell category name]
+### Code Smell Category: Seaweed

 ### List of classes and line numbers involved:

-* [Write a class and list of line numbers, one class per asterisk, that describe the smell]
+* Seaweed lines: 43-65,
 ### Description:

-[In your own words, explain how the description of the code smell applies to this particular code.]
+This method does one simple thing but, it has many if statements which can be hard to read and it is not very adaptable.

 ### Solution:

 [In your own words, explain how you might solve this code smell: how would you refactor the code?]
+I would think about the function of the code and find a way that would do the same thing more efficiently, I would start by seeing what if statements could be combined and if the is a more straight forward method of accomplishing the same thing.

 ### Explanation
+My solution would shorten the code and make it much easier to understand and work with.
+The code would be more clean and simple afterward.
 [How does your solution get rid of the code smell?
 Write your explanation here.]

 ============================================================